 Animated films have grown from a niche genre to a dominant force at the box office.
 In 1995 they made up just 2.8% of the film market in America and Canada; by 2024 they accounted for 23.9%.

 "Inside Out 2" (2024) became the highest-grossing animated film of all time, taking $1.7bn at the global box office.
 It was eclipsed by "Ne Zha 2", a Chinese animated fantasy which earned over $2bn—only the seventh film ever to surpass that mark.
-"Zootopia 2", released in November 2025, has made $1.9bn.
+"Zootopia 2" has made $1.9bn.

 Animated films touch on universal themes—the struggles of growing up or the experience of losing a loved one—rather than delving into politics.
 Being made for children, they avoid risqué content and are less likely to anger censors than other Hollywood fare.
 Animation translates well across boundaries: the most successful stories have simple premises or fantastical settings that are not culturally specific, and characters' faces are stylised and expressive.
 Distributors time the biggest releases for school holidays.
-In 2022, 44% of the animated films released by the top American studios went straight to streaming; by 2025 just 8% did.
+The share of animated films from top American studios going straight to streaming has plunged from 44% in 2022 to 8% by 2025.

 Clever scriptwriters include jokes for adults: film franchises tap into nostalgia, reaching viewers who watched earlier instalments as children.